SEL programmes and provision

 Hamish & Milo Welcome

 For social and emotional learning to be most effective, children must consistently access social and emotional knowledge and apply SEL skills across time and context.
 SEL is most effective when carried out in nurturing, safe environments by positive, caring teachers and teaching assistants who foster genuine connection and understanding.
+Interventions tend to be most effective when embedded in daily school life.

 By taking part in social and emotional learning interventions, children learn how to apply social and emotional knowledge, skills, and attitudes.
-SEL does not replace the need for mental health interventions, but SEL can cultivate important ‘protective factors’ such as caring relationships, safe and supportive environments, social and emotional skills – that buffer against mental health risks and intergenerational patterns of inequality and disadvantage
+SEL does not replace the need for mental health interventions, but can cultivate important ‘protective factors’ such as caring relationships, safe and supportive environments, social and emotional skills – that buffer against mental health risks and intergenerational patterns of inequality and disadvantage.

 The SAFE Principles